huzx0608/tec-documents/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to huzx-tec-documents's documentation!
+Welcome to huzx's documentation
 ==============================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-HomePage
+   HomePage.md

 Indices and tables
 ==================